writethedocs/www/docs/conf/portland/2022/news/welcome.rst

 * 100% refund for all attendees who need to cancel for COVID-related reasons
 * Limited venue capacity to give people enough room to socially distance
 * Seating options based on distancing comfort level in various spaces
-* Venue spaces with windows that open or that are fully outside
+* Indoor meeting spaces with open windows (weather permitting)
+* Outdoor meeting areas

-We also have a few more ideas to ensure safety of all attendees that we are discussing, and will have more information as the event comes closer.
+We are discussing more ideas and processes to ensure safety of all attendees, and will publish more information as we get closer to the event.

 Call for Proposals
 ------------------